SamAlber/devops-dsa-leetcode/README.md

 ## Why DevOps Needs DSA

-Even as a DevOps or infrastructure engineer, you’ll be expected to:
+Even as a DevOps or infrastructure engineer, I'll need to:
 - Understand systems & performance trade-offs
 - Debug logic under pressure
 - Automate smartly (with code, not copy-paste)